Fishbait Miller

-William Moseley "Fishbait" Miller (July 20, 1909 – September 12, 1989) was an American who worked in the United States House of Representatives.
-He served as Doorkeeper of the United States House of Representatives from 1949 to 1953 and again from 1955 to 1974.
+William Moseley "Fishbait" Miller (July 20, 1909 – September 12, 1989) was an American who served as Doorkeeper of the United States House of Representatives from 1949 to 1953 and again from 1955 to 1974.

 Early life

 William Moseley Miller was born on July 20, 1909, in Pascagoula, Mississippi to Albert Magnus Miller, a sea captain, and his wife Nettie Maddox.
 As a child he was nicknamed "Fishbait" for his small stature (he weighed 75 lb at the age of 15), and he was known by this name his entire life.
 Miller worked at the local pharmacy for several years, where he met William Colmer, then a district attorney.
 Colmer helped him get into Harrison-Stone Junior College, which he attended from 1929 to 1932.